-For the sake of this blog post and sharing the knowledge, let’s go through some of those actions that we do repeatedly at WhoAPI.
-Before jumping into it, have in mind that I am still learning and would love to read any advice or tips you have on this matter!
+For the sake of this blog post and sharing the knowledge, let’s go through some of those actions that we repeatedly do at WhoAPI.
+Before jumping into it, keep in mind that I am still learning and would love to read any advice or tips you have on this matter!

-At WhoAPI we take blogging seriously and we’ve had our blog since the day of our website launch.
-Last year we even redesigned it, and added a mobile version so that people reading on their mobile phones have easier access.
+At WhoAPI, we take blogging seriously, and we’ve had our blog since the day of our website launch.
+Every few years, we redesign it and add a mobile version so that people reading on their mobile phones have easier access.
 There are several types of blog posts you could write, and it’s nice to have a little variety.
 Something we always avoided on our blog are those “this is what I did today” kinds of posts.
 We always try to provide value.
 Here are some of the things we’ve covered in the past: